WHY IGNITE?

 3. An unequivocal stance that creativity/story-telling/impact is no excuse for sloppy work, and that as photographic artists we must continually be looking to grow and improve our skills

-4. To slow down the process of “judging” and to be able to offer considered feedback, while simultaneously allowing room for discussion (after the evaluator session)
+4. To slow down the process of “judging” and to be able to offer considered feedback, while simultaneously allowing room for discussion

 5. To provide a measured framework for self-monitoring and analysis so that follow up education and learning can occur